orbs-network/orbs-spec/behaviors/services/block-storage.md

 * Go over all the blocks where the transaction could be found:
   * Starting where block timestamp is transaction timestamp minus [configurable](../config/services.md) small grace (eg. 5 sec).
-  * Finishing where block timestamp is transaction timestamp plus [configurable](../config/shared.md) transaction expiration window plus small grace (eg. 5 sec).
+  * Finishing where block timestamp is transaction timestamp plus [configurable](../config/shared.md) transaction expiration window (eg. 30 min) plus small grace (eg. 5 sec).
 * For each relevant block, look for the transaction in the block header's bloom filters:
   * The transaction timestamp in the timestamp bloom filter.
   * The transaction `tx_id` in the id bloom filter.